-For WSU faculty, staff, and students involved in research and extension
+For WSU faculty, staff, and students involved in research, teaching, outreach and extension activities

 What is Cannabis?